raine/taim/README.md

 Wraps a Promise (or a thenable) so that when it resolves, duration from invoking `taim` to the promise resolving is printed to stderr.

 ---

+#### `taim.cb(label?, Function) → Function`

+Returns a decorated version of a function that when invoked with a callback function as the last argument, measures and prints the time until the callback is executed.

+---